xmos/lib_sw_pll/doc/rst/sw_pll.rst

     └── modulated_fft_sdm.png

-A typical LUT transfer function is shown below.
-Note that although not perfectly regular it is monotonic and hence the control loop will work well with it.
-This is an artifact of the fractional setting steps available.
-You can also see the actual frequency oscillate very slightly over time.
-This is because the control loop hunts between two discrete fractional settings in the LUT and is expected.
-You may adjust the rate at which the control loop is called to center this noise around different frequencies or decrease the step size (larger LUT) to manage the amplitude of this artifact.

-Here you can see the step response of the control loop when the target frequency is changed during the simulation.
+Below you can see the step response of the control loop when the target frequency is changed during the simulation.
-You can see it track smaller step changes but for the larger steps it can be seen to clip and not reach the input step, which is larger than the LUT size will allow.
+You can see it track smaller step changes but for the larger steps it can be seen to clip and not reach the input step, which is larger than the used LUT size will allow.
 The LUT size can be increased if needed to accommodate a wider range.

 The step response is quite fast and you can see even a very sharp change in frequency is accommodated in just